voycey/cakephp-twitter-api/README.md

 A plugin that takes care of all of the OAuth authentication and then fetches an OAuth Token (These are long lived and therefore can be used to display a twitter feed on your website or create a Twitter App / Interface.

+Gives a model that can be imported into your controllers to interact with any of the Twitter GET / POST endpoints.

 Installation
 ------------